 2. Most purifiers aren’t designed with fans that can move enough air to cool a room.

-If you required something that was much faster, it would be much larger in size and more expensive.
+If you require something that was much faster, it would be much larger in size and more expensive.
 That isn’t practical and very few people would be willing to pay for that.

 There are also some types that don’t have fans.
 These products don’t add to the normal circulation of air in a room, and thus don’t have the added function of a fan.
 Ionizers and some ozone generators are good examples of this type.